 TalkBack enables any device to act upon queued commands.
 For example, if you have a door that is outfitted with Wi-Fi and a motion sensor, you can queue up commands to open and close the door.
 When the door senses someone nearby, open the door.
 After a specified period of time, close the door.
 If there are no more commands in the TalkBack queue, the door does not open when the next person approaches.

 Create a TalkBack using the web interface.
-After you create the TalkBack, use the web interface to control the TalkBack queue, or use the TalkBack API.
+After you create the TalkBack, use the web interface to control the TalkBack queue, or TalkBack API test.

 Sign in to ThingSpeak.

 Name: Enter an unique name for your TalkBack.